BalanaguYashwanth/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 There you go, wasn't that easy??
 If you're still not convinced, fire up a browser, clone my [repo][3], make the necessary changes (config, templates etc.) and play around.
 I'm pretty sure that not only will you come around to start building your own js applications, framework free; you will also be contributing more libraries to the open source world...
 The world needs more people who share :)

 I've tested the code on all modern browsers (except IE) and it seems to work without any glitches.
-Watch out for JS api compatability while building your own applications (For ex, I've used back ticks which are not compatible with older browsers).
+Watch out for JS api compatibility while building your own applications (For ex, I've used back ticks which are not compatible with older browsers).
 Let me know if you find any bugs or issues with the code.

 --
 Vinay Kumar NP